RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 Bitfield methods like SETBIT are not supported in Active-Active databases.

-### String Data Type with Counter Value in Active-Active databases
+### String data type with counter value in Active-Active databases

 Counters can be used to implement distributed counters.
 This can be useful when counting total views of an article or image, or when counting social interactions like "retweets"